 All applications will first be screened for eligibility and completeness.
 Applications that fail to meet these requirements will be notified and may be ineligible to apply for a Full Application.

 FULL APPLICATION

-Once eligible to apply for the Full Application, applicants will have approximately 8 weeks to submit their application.
-Applicants applying for the Program grants will have a different timeline than those applying for the Capital or Planning grants.
+Once eligible to apply for the Full Application, applicants will have approximately eight (8) weeks to submit their application.
 Please see p.
 6 for due dates.

 STAFF REVIEW